 When to Use Sliders

 Sliders are not always appropriate for a website, but they can be used to great effect.
-Start by analysing what your user wants or needs from your website and how different pages of the website can be used to attain that goal.
+Start by analyzing what your user wants or needs from your website and how different pages of the website can be used to attain that goal.

 Sliders in web design can reinforce a brand’s identity and increase user trust.